 Day 3 Arrowtown – Clyde

-Today we cycle from our accommodation along the Arrow River on the Queenstown Trail.
-Cross over two very impressive suspension bridges and over the historic Kawarau Bridge to the AJ Hackett bungy centre (12km).
-Enjoy a latte as you watch tourists take their jumps, before we continue cycling into the Gibbston Valley high above the mighty Kawarau River, to a winery where we enjoy a vineyard platter lunch (12km).
+Today we cycle from our accommodation along the Arrow River on the Queenstown Cycle Trail.
+Cross over two very impressive suspension bridges and over the historic Kawarau Bridge to the AJ Hackett bungy centre.
+Enjoy a latte as you watch tourists take their jumps, before we continue cycling into the Gibbston Valley high above the mighty Kawarau River, to a winery where we enjoy a vineyard platter lunch.
 Enjoy a wine tasting in this lovely setting.
 After lunch relax on the support vehicle for the scenic drive following the Kawarau River to Clyde.
-The afternoon bike ride is a 13km trail beneath the willow trees, from Clyde to Alexandra, following the Clutha River.
+The afternoon bike ride is a lovely trail beneath the willow trees, from Clyde to Alexandra, following the Clutha River.
 We transfer back to the delightful village of Clyde and our accommodation where you can have a walk around the historic precinct to appreciate the gold mining history of the township.

 Cycle Distance: 37km

 This morning we travel a short distance to Alexandra where the Roxburgh Gorge Cycle Trail begins.
 The cycle trail through the Roxburgh Gorge is just stunning and will take your breath away.
-A 10km cycle is followed by a scenic jet boat transfer from Doctors Point to Shingle Creek, followed by another 13km bike ride to the Roxburgh Dam.
-Here we enjoy lunch before continuing down the trail on the Clutha Gold cycle trail to Millers Flat (30km).
-This section features orchards as well as gold mining relics which makes for a very pleasant ride.
-At Millers Flat we load up our bikes, enjoy a drink at the local pub, and then travel to our accommodation at the Lake Roxburgh Lodge.
+Part way into the gorge we are met by a local guide for a scenic jet boat transfer from Doctors Point to Shingle Creek, followed by another bike ride to the Roxburgh Dam.
+Here we enjoy lunch before continuing down the trail on the Clutha Gold cycle trail to Millers Flat.
+This section features many orchards as well as gold mining relics which makes for a very pleasant ride.
+At Millers Flat we load up our bikes, enjoy a drink at the local pub, and then travel to our accommodation in Clyde.

 Cycle Distance: 53km

-Today we travel to Lake Hawea on the Queenstown Lakes Trail cycle tour.
-Enjoy morning tea with yet another view of the mountains to the west, before our cycle ride for the day alongside Lake Hawea and then following the Hawea River terraces towards Wanaka to Albert Town (17km).
-After lunch we continue on the trail river terraces above the Clutha River as the river traces east (13km).
+Today we travel to Lake Hawea.
+Enjoy morning tea with another view of the mountains before our cycle for the day, alongside Lake Hawea and then following the Hawea River terraces to Albert Town.
+Here we cross the river and follow the Lake Wanaka outlet around Point Eely and into the township of Wanaka.
 This is the best of Central Otago with the raw brown plains coupled with sparkling cool blue waters and a backdrop of snowcapped mountains.
-There is the option of continuing the loop back to Albert Town on the more challenging south side of the river (16km).
-At the end of the bike ride we load up and travel a short distance to Wanaka and our comfortable accommodation.
-In the afternoon relax and explore the laid back town of Wanaka.
+Take some time to explore the Wanaka township before we travel a short distance to Cromwell and our accommodation for the final evening.

-This morning we head out for one last bike ride, following the Wanaka Outlet Track trail to Albert Town (15km).
-We then head back to Wanaka for a coffee to celebrate the end of the trip.
-This is the end of the Queenstown Lakes Trail tour and from here you have the option of getting a shuttle bus back to Queenstown, or travelling in the PureTrails support vehicle to Christchurch (arriving 5:30pm approx).
+This morning we head out for one last ride, on the banks of the Kawarau River and Lake Dunstan.
+We then head back to Cromwell for a coffee to celebrate the end of the trip.
+This is the end of the tour and from here you have the option of getting a shuttle bus back to Queenstown, or travelling in the PureTrails bus to Christchurch (arriving 5:30pm approx).

 Cycle Distance: 15km